Ingredients

 Preparation

 - Preheat the oven to 300°F (150°C).
-Halve the Roma tomatoes lengthwise, place them on a baking tray, season with sea salt and a drizzle of olive oil, then roast for about 20 minutes until soft and lightly concentrated in flavor.
+Halve the Roma tomatoes lengthwise, place on a baking tray, season with sea salt and a drizzle of olive oil, then roast for about 20 minutes until soft and concentrated.

-- In a small saucepan, gently reduce the balsamic vinegar over low heat until syrupy and glossy, stirring occasionally.
-Remove from the heat and allow to cool slightly; it will thicken as it cools.
+- In a small saucepan, gently reduce the balsamic vinegar over low heat until syrupy and glossy.
+Remove from the heat and let it cool slightly (it thickens as it cools).

 - Bake the potato until tender.
-Let it cool slightly, then peel if desired and slice or dice into bite-size pieces to form a warm base on the plate.
+Cool slightly, peel if desired, and slice or dice into bite-size pieces to form a warm base.

 - Heat a grill or grill pan to high.
 Lightly oil the beef tenderloin and season with sea salt.
-Grill to medium-rare or your preferred doneness, creating a good sear on all sides.
+Grill to medium-rare (or your preferred doneness), achieving a good sear.

-- Let the beef rest for a few minutes, then season with additional sea salt and freshly cracked black pepper.
-Slice thinly on the bias to create classic tagliata slices.
+- Rest the beef a few minutes, then season with additional sea salt and freshly cracked black pepper.
+Slice thinly on the bias for tagliata.

-- Warm the olive oil–poached baby artichokes gently in their oil or a small pan, and rewarm the roasted tomatoes if necessary.
+- Warm the olive oil–poached baby artichokes gently in their oil or a small pan.
+Rewarm the roasted tomatoes if needed.

-- To plate, arrange the baked potato pieces in the center and fan the sliced tenderloin tagliata over the top.
-Distribute the roasted Roma tomatoes and warm baby artichokes around the beef, then drizzle the balsamic glaze artistically over the meat and around the plate.
+- To plate: add the baked potato pieces, fan the sliced tenderloin over the top, arrange tomatoes and artichokes around, then drizzle the balsamic glaze.
 Finish with a few drops of extra virgin olive oil if desired.

 | Calories | ~420 kcal |